Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: NUMERICAL RESULTS

-In Figs.~\ref{pt.pp.} (g)-(h) and Figs.~\ref{pt.pPb.}-\ref{pt.PbPb.} (j)-(k), the comparison between the exact results of photoproduction processes and the one of initial partons hard scattering (had.scat) are presented.
-It can be seen that, \begin{enumerate}[(i)] \item pho.frag is about 1-2 OMs larger than non-pho.frag, it is even larger than had.scat when $p_{T} > 10\ \textrm{GeV}$ in p-p collision [Figs.~\ref{pt.pp.} (g)-(h)], and in p-Pb collisions it is about an OM larger in whole $p_{T}$ region [Figs.~\ref{pt.pPb.} (j)-(k)].
-Hence, pho.frag is the main channel of photoproduction processes at LHC energies. \item Photoproduction processes give the non-negligible corrections to had.scat in p-p and Pb-Pb collisions, especially in the large $p_{T}$ domain.
-For p-Pb collisions, photoproduction processes dominate the production of particles. \item The EPA results generally have about an OM errors comparing with the exact ones, it will cause the large fictitious contributions.
-And the results in Refs.~\cite{Phys.Rev.C_92_054907, Nucl.Phys.B_917_234, Phys.Rev.C._95_014905, Phys.Rev.C_91_044908} are not so precise, where the equivalent photon spectrum Eqs. (\ref{K.fgamma.coh.}) and (\ref{fgamma.incoh.}) are used, and the double counting problem exists. \end{enumerate}
+In Fig.~\ref{pT.dileptons} (g)-(i), we observe that the contributions of fragmentation dileptons production are generally about one and two OOMs larger than those of direct dileptons production in small and large $p_{T}$ domains, respectively.
+It is even larger than had.scat. when $p_{T} > 10\ \mathrm{GeV}$ in p-p collision [panel (g)], and is an OOM larger than had.scat. in the whole $p_{T}$ region in p-Pb collision [panel (h)].
+Hence, fragmentation processes dominate the photoproduction processes at LHC energies.
+On the other hand, we find that photoproduction processes give the non-negligible corrections to had.scat. in p-p and Pb-Pb collisions, especially in the large $p_{T}$ domain.
+And in p-Pb collision, photoproduction processes start to play the fundamental role in the production of dileptons.
+One can see that the results of equivalent photon spectra provide the large fictitious contributions to dileptons production, and thus the results in Refs.~\cite{Zhu:2015qoz, Yu:2017rfi, Yu:2017pot, Yu:2015kva, Fu:2011zzm,Fu:2011zzf,Chin.Phys.C_36_721} are not accurate enough, where the referred equivalent photon spectra are adopted and the serious double counting exists.
+In addition, we also find that the contributions of coherent-photon emission are much larger than those of ordinary-incoherent and ultra-incoherent photon emissions in p-Pb and Pb-Pb collisions, since its enhanced by $Z_{Pb}^{2}$.
+However, this is very different from the results in Ref.~\cite{Yu:2015kva} where the situation is opposite.

-In addition, the coh.pho is much larger than OIC.pho and UIC.pho in p-Pb and Pb-Pb collisions, since it is enhanced by $Z_{Pb}^{2}$.
-This is in contrast to the result in Ref.~\cite{Phys.Rev.C_91_044908}, where the UIC.pho is about two OMs larger than coh.pho in Pb-Pb collisions.
-The difference maybe comes from the inapplicability of EPA for UIC.pho, and from the double counting problem.
+Fig~\ref{pT.photons} is similar to Fig~\ref{pT.dileptons} but for photons photoproduction.
+The errors of referred spectra and the contribution of photoproduction processes are more obvious.
+Finally, we calculate the exact results of light vector mesons photoproduction in Fig.~\ref{pT.LVM}.
+We observe that in panels (e) and (f) the contributions of ultra-incoherent photon emissions are an OOM larger than those of ordinary-incoherent photon emissions, this verifies again the views derived from Table~\ref{Total.CS.UIC.}, that ultra-incoherent photon emission is the important channel of photoproduction processes in heavy-ion collisions, which should not be neglected in the calculations.